Board of Control for Cricket in India

 The Board of Control for Cricket in India (BCCI) is the principal national governing body of the sport of cricket in India.
-Its headquarters are situated at the Cricket Centre in Wankhede Stadium, Mumbai.
+Its headquarters are situated at the Cricket Centre in Churchgate, Mumbai.
 BCCI is the wealthiest governing body of cricket in the world.
 It has a revenue of more than ₹9700 crore.

-It is involved in talent development through grassroots programs and cricket academies.
+It nurtures talent through grassroots programs and cricket academies.
 Its initiatives include coaching, infrastructure development, and player welfare programs designed to maintain and enhance India's competitive performance internationally.

-BCCI was established on 1 December 1928 in Madras under Act XXI of 1860 of Madras and was subsequently reregistered under the Tamil Nadu Societies Registration Act, 1975.
+BCCI was established on 1 December 1928 in Madras under Act XXI of 1860 of Madras and was subsequently re-registered under the Tamil Nadu Societies Registration Act, 1975.
 It is a consortium of state cricket associations that select their representatives who elect the BCCI president.
 It joined the Imperial Cricket Conference in 1926 which later became the International Cricket Council.
-The BCCI is an autonomous, private organization that does not fall under the purview of the National Sports Federation of India of Government of India and does not receive any grants from the Ministry of Youth Affairs and Sports.
+The BCCI is an autonomous, private organization that does not fall under the purview of the Government of India and does not receive any grants from the Ministry of Youth Affairs and Sports.
 The BCCI is influential in international cricket.
 The International Cricket Council shares the largest part of its revenue with the BCCI.
-Organised by the BCCI, the Indian Premier League (IPL) is one of the wealthiest sports leagues in the world.
+Organized by the BCCI, the Indian Premier League (IPL) is one of the wealthiest sports leagues in the world.